olegz/spring-aws-2023/mvc-aws/README.md

 # Serverless Spring Boot 3 example
 A basic pet store written with the [Spring Boot 3 framework](https://projects.spring.io/spring-boot/).
 Unlike older examples, this example is relying on the new
-`SpringDelegatingLambdaContainerHandler`, which you simply need to identify as a   _handler_  of the Lambda function.
+`SpringDelegatingLambdaContainerHandler` (backed by [Spring Cloud Function](https://docs.spring.io/spring-cloud-function/docs/current/reference/html/) framework), which you simply need to identify as a  _handler_  of the Lambda function.
 The main configuration class identified as `MAIN_CLASS` environment variable or `Start-Class` or `Main-Class` entry in Manifest file.
 See provided `template.yml` file  for reference.

 The application can be deployed in an AWS account using the [Serverless Application Model](https://github.com/awslabs/serverless-application-model).
 The `template.yml` file in the root folder contains the application definition.